Mitigating the barren plateau problem in linear optics: The dual-valued phase shifter

 To provide a concrete realisation of fermion sampling with photonic linear optics, we use the method from Ref.~\cite{Matthews_2013}.
 We simulate $n$ fermions in an $N$-mode interferometer encoding a given unitary by first introducing $n$ identical copies of this interferometer.
 This system is described by a set of bosonic ladder operators $a_{\mu i}$ with two indices, where the ordered pair $(\mu,i)$ indexes the $i$th mode of the $\mu$th interferometer.
 These obey the bosonic algebra $[a_{\mu i},a^\dagger_{\nu j}] = \delta_{\mu \nu}\delta_{ij}$ and $[a_{\mu i},a_{\nu j}] = [a^\dagger_{\mu i},a^\dagger_{\nu j}] = 0$.
 Then we construct the resource state

 where $S_n$ is the permutation group of $n$ elements.
-This is an entangled $n$-photon state, where each photon is inserted into its own interferometer, and is anti-symmetric upon exchange of any two photons' mode degree of freedom.
-This is equivalent to the fermionic state consisting of the first $n$ modes of a single interferometer occupied.
+This is an entangled $n$-photon state, where each photon is inserted into its own interferometer, and is anti-symmetric upon exchange of any two photons' mode degree of freedom, hence the set of states of this form is isomorphic to the space $\wedge^n(\mathbb{C}^N)$.
+This state is a representation of the state of the first $n$ modes of a \textit{single} interferometer occupied with a fermion.
 Note that the complexity of this state scales with the number of particles, $n$, and not the number of modes, $N$.
 With linear optics alone, the success probability of producing this ansatz is upper bounded by $1/9$ as will be shown momentarily.

 The way we sample bit strings from this system is slightly different.
 As each interferometer contains a single photon, upon measurement each one returns an $N$-bit string with a unit Hamming weight.
 Due to the anti-symmetric property of the state, no two interferometers will return the same bit string.
 We construct a new bit string from these by summing them into a single $N$-bit string of Hamming weight $n$.